 ScienceDirect – Reading the black book: The number, timing, distribution and causes of listed extinctions in Australia

-Out of all extincts, mammals have suffered the most.
-The main reasons of such extinctions are mainly by introduced predators; plant extinctions by habitat loss; frog extinctions by disease; reptile extinctions by an introduced snakes.
+Out of all extinct species, mammals have suffered the most.
+The main reasons for such extinctions are:

 At the same time, according to Wikipedia, the list below includes a total of: